How To Start Dairy Free Weaning For Cows Milk Protein Allergy

 Simply peel, chop and then cover with water to cook in a saucepan.

-Your arm power is perfect and the residual lumps useful for baby’s overall development for texture progression.
+Your arm power is perfect and the residual lumps are useful for the baby’s overall development for texture progression.

 If your baby is over 6 months of age, you can start offering finger foods.

-Use very soft pieces of steamed or cooked vegetables such as carrots, broccoli, root vegetables and then move onto fruit.
+Use very soft pieces of steamed or cooked vegetables such as carrots, broccoli, and root vegetables and then move on to fruit.

-During this phase of weaning, focus on the variety rather than the amount that baby eats.
+During this phase of weaning, focus on the variety rather than the amount that the baby eats.

 Babies are so clever, they will naturally adjust their volume of formula or breast milk as they start to eat more solids.

-Focus on Iron rich foods.
-From around 6 months of age, baby’s iron stores and the amount of iron present in breast milk starts to decline.
+Focus on Iron-rich foods.
+From around 6 months of age, a baby’s iron stores and the amount of iron present in breast milk starts to decline.

 If you are following a plant-based diet, then you can introduce lentils and beans which are good choices of iron.